reeseschultz/ReeseUnityDemos/Packages/com.reese.path/README.md

 And unlike the navigation package, which includes [NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents) by default, you must install it yourself for this package to work properly.

-By the way, this package is maintained by me, [Reese](https://github.com/reeseschultz/).

 ## Import

 This requires Unity editor `2019.3` or greater.
 Copy one of the below Git URLs: